marcelaf7/blog/_posts/2018-10-18-my-fascination-with-web-development.md

 title:  "My Fascination With Web Development"
 ---

-It should not be a secret that I am purusing a career in back-end development, but that might bring up the question of why I have so many front-end web development projects.
+It should not be a secret that I am persuing a career in back-end development, but that might bring up the question of why I have so many front-end web development projects.
 So far I have 4.
 My portfolio website, the clicker game on the site, my web-based dungeon crawler game, and even this blog.
 I even had 2 internships that were primarily web development.
 I have been fascinated by web development for almost the past year, but why?

 ### All Engineers Should Learn Front-End Development